bartkoo98/travel-treasures-app/README.md

 # Travel Treasures - share the opportunity
 ## About:
-At this point it is my main Spring web project, in which I am constantly improving something.
-For now, the application is running on a test profile with H2 database.
+At this point it is my biggest Spring web project, but I stopped working on it in favor of a new one(influx).
+The application is running on a test profile with H2 database.
 The app relies on users uploading travel opportunities.
 It focuses on the backend layer, with a total basic GUI.
+The project was for science, mainly thymeleaf.
-Currently working on adding integration tests, adding a new admin function like deleting finds and user accounts.
+Maybe one day I'll come back to add some functionality like adding integration tests, adding a new admin function like deleting finds and user accounts.

 ## What I used?
 - Java